100+ Cannabis Marketing Conversations

 18:00 - Compliance Requirements for Third-Party Data in Cannabis Advertising

-The webinar covers the compliance obligations that govern third-party data use in cannabis advertising, including age verification requirements, state privacy law consent obligations under CCPA and related regulations, advertising platform policy requirements, and how cannabis advertisers can assess the compliance posture of data providers before activation.
+The podcast covers the compliance obligations that govern third-party data use in cannabis advertising, including age verification requirements, state privacy law consent obligations under CCPA and related regulations, advertising platform policy requirements, and how cannabis advertisers can assess the compliance posture of data providers before activation.

 26:00 - Evaluating and Selecting Quality Third-Party Data Providers